Stack Overflow: Security breach

+2023 controversy over AI-generated content and moderation strike

 Content

 Stack Overflow only accepts questions about programming that are tightly focused on a specific problem.
 Questions of a broader nature—or those inviting answers that are inherently a matter of opinion—are usually rejected by the site's users, and marked as closed.
 The sister site softwareengineering.stackexchange.com is intended to be a venue for broader queries, e.g. general questions about software development.

 Closing questions is a main differentiation from other Q&A sites like Yahoo!
 Answers and a way to prevent low quality questions.
 The mechanism was overhauled in 2013; questions edited after being put "on hold" now appear in a review queue.
 Jeff Atwood stated in 2010 that duplicate questions are not seen as a problem but rather they constitute an advantage if such additional questions drive extra traffic to the site by multiplying relevant keyword hits in search engines.

 All user-generated content is licensed under Creative Commons Attribute-ShareAlike license, version 2.5, 3.0, or 4.0 depending on the date the content was contributed.

 Statistics

 A 2013 study has found that 75% of users only ask one question, 65% only answer one question, and only 8% of users answer more than 5 questions.
 To empower a wider group of users to ask questions and then answer, Stack Overflow created a mentorship program resulting in users having a 50% increase in score on average.
 As of 2011, 92% of the questions were answered, in a median time of 11 minutes.
-Since 2013, the Stack Exchange network software automatically deletes closed questions that meet certain criteria, including having no answers in a certain amount of time.

 As of August 2012, 443,000 of the 1.3 million registered users had answered at least one question, and of those, approximately 6,000 (0.46% of the total user count) had earned a reputation score greater than 5000.
 Reputation can be gained fastest by answering questions related to tags with lower expertise density, doing so promptly (in particular being the first one to answer a question), being active during off-peak hours, and contributing to diverse areas.

-In 2016, 1.5 million posts were deleted, of which about 8% were deleted by moderators.